 Automating price quotes can also make a great first impression on customers.
 You can simply send a link to the price quote, and they can sign the document right away — no need to deal with back and forth emails.

 Budget approvals are crucial documents for financial planning.
 They enable organizations to manage their budgets and plan for the future.

 But managing budget approvals manually can quickly become a headache, especially for the finance team who has to review and approve them.

 Business process automation software, like frevvo, allows you to create customized forms for budget approvals.
 You can then use the software to create an automated workflow that routes all forms to the right approvers.

 This is just a short list of use cases for BPA.
 Other processes you can automate include those performed frequently and those that are time-sensitive.

 75% of organizations believe that BPM and technologies have helped their organization accomplish goals.

 The longer you wait to automate your processes, the more it’ll cost your business in the long-term.

-Business process automation has endless applications for different industries.
+Business process automation has endless applications for different industries and departments.
 By leveraging technology to improve your processes, you can boost productivity and lower operational costs.

 frevvo’s business process automation software makes it easy for you to automate any existing process.
 There’s no coding required, so even non-technical users can design forms and create automated workflows.